Faith-Rounds/Visually-Interactive-CDS/README.md

 ### Local Development

 1. Clone the repository:

 ```bash
 git clone git@github.com:Faith-Rounds/Visually-Interactive-CDS.git
 cd Visually-Interactive-CDS
 ```

-2. Open `index.html` in your browser or use a local server:
+2.Open `index.html` in your browser or use a local server:

 ```bash
 # Using Python 3
 python -m http.server 8000